amazon-braket/amazon-braket-labs/README.md

 We welcome community contributions for Amazon Braket and are excited to highlight them in Amazon Braket Labs.
 These projects are community driven and include frameworks, examples, and convenience methods built on-top of Amazon Braket.

-> :warning: **The following projects are not provided by AWS.
-You are solely responsible for your use of any of these projects (including compliance with any applicable licenses and fitness of the project for your particular purpose).** :warning:
+> :warning: **The following includes projects that are not provided by AWS.
+You are solely responsible for your use of those projects (including compliance with any applicable licenses and fitness of the project for your particular purpose).** :warning:

 ## Catalog